neverfap-deluxe/nfd-api/content/practices/AOA--P--dissolve-it-down.md

 <hr />

-### The takeaway is that with all this additional mental processing, are we even seeing reality?
+### Yet what information do we lose with all this additional mental processing?

 <hr />

-Is it possible to truly 'see' when our minds are consisently processing our visual field with a particular bias in mind?
+Can we even call it reality?

-What this exercise attempts to do is remove this bias from our visual understanding of reality.
+Is it possible to truly 'see' when our minds are in a constant state of evaluation?

-Not only to see a 'clearer' picture of reality, but to learn to understand what we're experiencing from a different point of view.
+What this exercise attempts to do is exercise our ability to remove this bias from our visual understanding of reality.

-And perhaps there is no better way to dissolve your ego than to completely dissolve everything it's used to seeing.
+Not only to see a 'clearer' picture of reality, but to better understand what we're actually experiencing on a day to day basis.

 <hr />